-[] Words in bold type in square brackets indicate omissions from existing enactments. underlined enactments a solid line indicate insertions in
+[3 Words in bold type in square brackets indicate omissions from existing enactments.
+Words underlined with a solid line indicate insertions in existing enactments.

 BILL

 To amend the Postal Services Act, 1998, so as to define an expression and to amend and delete certain definitions; to provide for ministerial policies and policy directions; to make the issuing of new licences subject to policy directions issued by the Minister; to provide for the extension of the exclusivity of the postal company by the Minister; to make fees and charges for reserved postal services subject to approval by the Minister; and to effect certain textual corrections; and to provide for matters connected therewith.